 As mentioned the Book of Ruth is read on Shavuot.
 The scroll has been connected to the festival on account its themes, such as obligation, commitment and peoplehood.
 Some even relate events of the book to the timing of the festival.
 Ruth returns to Naomi's homeland around the time of Shavuot.
 But more significantly for later interpreters, Ruth's acceptance of the Jewish faith serves as a model for Israel receiving Torah at Sinai.
-Ruth's acceptance of Naomi's people and God involved joy and sacrifice as do Jews' acceptance of God's commandments, or mitzvot Dienelly, another Shavuot practice is to hold Yizkor services.
+Ruth's acceptance of Naomi's people and God involved joy and sacrifice as do Jews' acceptance of God's commandments, or mitzvot מצוות Finally, another Shavuot practice is to hold Yizkor services.
 Shavuot is one of the four times during the year when we loved ones are communally remembered along with martyrs of the Jewish people.
-Other customs for Shavuot include decorating homes and synagogues with greens and fresh flowers which recalls the ancient practice of bringing first fruits, or bikkurim Compares the sweetness of milk and honey to the spiritually sweet food for thought we receive in the words of Torah.20
+Other customs for Shavuot include decorating homes and synagogues with greens and fresh flowers which recalls the ancient practice of bringing first fruits, or bikkurim בכורים, to the Temple.
+In addition, some families eat dairy dishes on Shavuot.
+Rabbinic tradition compares the sweetness of milk and honey to the spiritually sweet food for thought we receive in the words of Torah.20